Krazete/sgm/README.md

 ## Move Gallery

-The [Move Gallery](https://sgm.netlify.com/moves) features all moves available in the game.
+The [Move Gallery](https://krazete.github.io/sgm/moves) features all moves available in the game.
-It can be filtered, sorted, and searched through much like the fighter gallery and includes one level setting.
+It can be filtered, sorted, and searched through much like the Fighter Gallery and includes one level setting.

 This gallery still lacks the following features: